syncrosim/pysyncrosim/docs/quickstart.rst

        m   b
     0  4  10

-Finally, we will save the updated DataFrame to a SyncroSim Datasheet using the Scenario :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method.
+Finally, we will save the updated DataFrame to a SyncroSim datasheet using the scenario :meth:`~pysyncrosim.scenario.Scenario.save_datasheet()` method.

 .. code-block:: pycon

-    # Save pandas DataFrame to a SyncroSim Datasheet
+    # Save pandas DataFrame to a SyncroSim datasheet
     >>> my_new_scenario.save_datasheet(name = "helloworldTimePy_InputDatasheet",
     >>>                                data = new_input_df)
     helloworldTimePy_InputDatasheet saved successfully

-We will keep the ``RunControl`` Datasheet the same as the first Scenario.
+We will keep the ``RunControl`` datasheet the same as the first scenario.

 Run Scenarios
 ^^^^^^^^^^^^^
-We now have two SyncroSim Scenarios.
-We can run all the Scenarios using Python list comprehension.
+We now have two SyncroSim scenarios.
+We can run all the scenarios using Python list comprehension.

 .. code-block:: pycon

-    # Create a List of Scenarios
+    # Create a List of scenarios
     >>> my_scenario_list = [my_scenario, my_new_scenario]

-    # Run all Scenarios
+    # Run all scenarios
     >>> my_results_scenario_all = [scn.run() for scn in my_scenario_list]
     Running Scenario [1] My First Scenario
     Run successful